fweiss/adventure-copilot/README.md

-A copilot to assist in playing the command-line Collosal Caves Adventure game
+A copilot to assist in playing the command-line Colossal Cave Adventure game
+> You are standing at the end of a road before a small brick building.
+> Around you is a forest.
+A small stream flows out of the building and
+> down a gully.

 ## Background
-Back in the early 1980's I first played Collosal Caves Adventure on the company's time sharing system.
+Back in the early 1980's I first played Colossal Cave Adventure on the company's time sharing system.
 In order to become adept I took some large line printer sheets and mapped out the cave.
 I had this idea to build a front end or wrapper for the command-line